• OPEN AN ACCOUNT

 Company's risk management framework is well embedded and continually reviewed by the Risk Management Committee.
 It enables the Board, to identify, evaluate and monitor principal risks and where possible, actively mitigate the risks that could affect the achievement of the Company's target.

-As a process, risks associated with the business are identified and prioritized based on the Company's overall risk appetite, strategy, severity and probability of occurrence.
+As a process, risks associated with the business are identified and prioritized based on the Company's overall risk appetite, strategy, severity, and probability of occurrence.

-The Board is satisfied that there are adequate systems and procedures in place to identify, assess, monitor and manage risks.
-The Company's Risk Management Committee is overseeing all the risks that the organization faces such as strategic, financial, market, IT, legal, regulatory, reputational and other risks and recommends suitable action.
-Risk mitigation policy has been approved by the board.
+The Board is satisfied that there are adequate systems and procedures in place to identify, assess, monitor, and manage risks.
+The Company's Risk Management Committee is overseeing all the risks that the organization faces such as strategic, financial, market, IT, legal, regulatory, reputational, and other risks and recommends suitable action.
+Risk mitigation policy has been approved by the Board.

 OPERATIONS REVIEW